bravechou2009/ubuntu-ceph-build-docs/README.rst

 To rebuild the docs, go into the container:
 ::
-    $ docker exec -it ceph bash
+    $ docker exec -it cephdoc bash
     root@f97749ede2ed:/#

 The checkout is in /ceph, so: